 Fig. A shows the standard way of connecting the GA1000 to the EM500, which does not support the WA2000.
 GPIO lines are a precious commodity on the EM500, as there are only eight of them available.
 You can get away with using only three lines to control the GA1000 (against the standard five lines).
 One line is saved by producing the reset out of CS and CLK.
 The second line is saved because the EM500's bidirectional GPIOs allow interconnecting DI and DO.
 The EM500 does not allow remapping of GA1000 lines, so the GPIO line assignment shown below cannot be changed.

 Here is how to reset the GA1000 from the EM500:

 - Set GPIO6 (CLK) LOW

 - Set GPIO5 (CLK) HIGH

-Fig. B shows the standard way of connecting the WA2000 to the EM510 module (the EM510 does not support GA1000).
+Fig. B shows the standard way of connecting the WA2000 to the EM510, which does not support the GA1000.
 Again, you get away with using just three lines instead of five.

 Here is how to reset the WA2000 from the EM510: